Sonia Fenner, Headteacher

 - Quality of teaching and learning, and assessment : Alison Sugden, Lorna Sexton

-- Personal developed, behaviour and welfare : Bharathi Brown, Roy Unsworth
+- Personal development, behaviour and welfare : Bharathi Brown, Roy Unsworth

 - Outcomes for pupils: Janine Budd, Helen Park